 - Based on the nature of the case, University Experiential Learning may suspend student employment privileges, pending the investigation.

 - The dean determines if a conduct hearing is in order; based on the findings, disciplinary action is determined.

-- In cases where Federal Work-Study funds are involved, and if found guilty, the award will automatically be rescinded for a period to be determined by the Office of Student Financial Services.
+- In cases where Federal Work-Study funds are involved, and if found guilty, the award will automatically be rescinded for a period to be determined by the Office of Student Financial Support.